 There’s sex information you might not want your daughter reading until you’ve had a chance to talk to her.
-And really, some of it might just be over her head.

 How can your daughter keep track of her period?

 Teach your daughter how to track her menstrual cycle with a suggestion from this list of best period apps for girls.

 There are so many period apps to choose from, it can feel overwhelming.

 I put together this list of period apps for girls by doing research.

-They all come highly recommended by moms.
+These period apps all come highly recommended by moms.

 The Clue app doesn't just help girls track their period.
 It also provides education about their bodies.
-Download here.

 Period Tracker by GP Apps

 This easy to use app also includes a diary where your daughter can keep up with her moods, too.
 Period Tracker has free and paid options.

 Magic Girl is one of the only period tracker apps out there that cater specifically to tweens and teens.
 Animations and a journal function make this app functional and fun!
-Get it here.

 My calendar is super streamlined and discreet.
 You can disable the "intimate" options for girls who are abstinent.
-Download My Calendar.

-Other Period Tracking options
+Other period tracking options

 One of the most important things you can do for your daughter is to teach her that her period doses not have to rule her life.